Department of Justice is now the Department of Communities and Justice. Find out more >

 For more information, see

-If you don't agree to the AVO being made, the magistrate or registrar may make directions (orders) for statements to be filed and served to prepare for the hearing.
+If you don't agree to the Apprehended Violence Order (AVO) being made, the Court may make directions (orders) for statements to be filed and served to prepare for the hearing.

 For more information on preparing written evidence, see Written statements and evidence.